 |Other name:||June Beetle|

-Thank you Mark Hura for identifying this species for us
+Thank you Mark Hura for identifying and Reiner Richter for confirming the id of this species for us

 General Species Information: